Royal Tichelaar Makkum: Materials and processes

 The raw material is yellow or red firing sea clay that is abundant in the west of the province of Friesland.
 Tichelaar bought German clay but also dug his own clay from the neighbouring countryside, leading to the local word 'afgeticheld' to describe a meadow that had been dug up.
 The clay was mixed with marl in the pottery washing plant and then stored in a cellar to keep it frost-free.
 Shortly before processing, the clay was thoroughly kneaded and mixed again and then cut to size or punched.
-After drying, it was baked to biscuit, called raw material, which was then covered in white on the front.
-On the back, the dishes got a layer of [lead] glaze.
+After drying, it was fired to biscuit, which was then covered in white on the front.
+On the back, the dishes got a layer of lead glaze.
 After the artists had applied their decoration to the lead glaze, they were fired a second time.
 Two sorts of glaze were used; one transparent and one usually white covering glaze, called lead glaze and white glaze respectively, which were both prepared in the company.
 For the decoration, coloured glazes were prepared in the company.
 They were ground to a fine powder and when mixed with water, they could be used for painting.
 There were five colours (blue, purple, green, yellow and orange), though in practice it was usually blue and purple that were used.

 Royal Tichelaar Makkum uses traditional production processes and is often asked to carry out restoration projects on historic Delft blue.
-The company works with designers such as Hella Jongerius, Studio Job, Jurgen Bey, Alexander van Slobbe, Roderick Vos and Marcel Wanders.
+The company works with designers such as Hella Jongerius, Jurgen Bey, Alexander van Slobbe and Marcel Wanders.
 The company is now becoming more diversified, glazing ceramic products, roof tiles and facing bricks on commission from third parties.